Transition metal dichalcogenide monolayers: Janus TMD monolayers

 A new type of asymmetric transitional metal dichalcogenide, the Janus TMDs monolayers, has been synthesized by breaking the out-of-plane structural symmetry via plasma assisted chemical vapor deposition.
 Janus TMDs monolayers show an asymmetric structure MXY (M = Mo or W, X/Y = S, Se or Te) exhibiting out-of-plane optical dipole and piezoelectricity due to the imbalance of the electronic wave-function between the dichalcogenides, which are absent in a non-polar TMDs monolayer, MX_{2}.
 In addition, the asymmetric structure of Janus MoSSe provides an enhanced Rashba spin–orbit interaction, which suggests asymmetrically Janus TMDs monolayer can be a promising candidate for spintronic applications.
 In addition, Janus TMDs monolayer has been considered as an excellent material for electrocatalysis or photocatalysis.

 Janus MoSSe can be synthesized by inductively coupled plasma CVD (ICP-CVD).
 The top layer of sulfur atoms on MoS_{2} is stripped using hydrogen ions, forming an intermediate state, MoSH.
 Afterward, the intermediate state is selenized by thermal annealing at 250 °C in an environment of hydrogen and argon gases.

 Aspirational uses

 Electronics

 A field-effect transistor (FET) made of monolayer MoS_{2} showed an on/off ratio exceeding 10^{8} at room temperature owing to electrostatic control over the conduction in the 2D channel.
 FETs made from MoS_{2}, MoSe_{2}, WS_{2}, and WSe_{2} have been made.
-All show promise not just because of their electron mobility and band gap, but because their very thin structure makes them promising for use in thin, flexible electronics.
+Their electron mobility, band gap and their very thin structure makes them promising for use in thin, flexible electronics.